jembi/openhim-core-js/docs/getting-started.md

 Before installing the OpenHIM console, it is required that you first have the OpenHIM core server up and running.
 The OpenHIM console communicates with the OpenHIM core via its API to pull and display data.

+> It is **recommended** that as soon as the OpenHIM core is up and running that you setup a properly signed TLS certificate.
+However, it is possible to do this later through the OpenHIM console under ‘Certificates’ on the left navigation pane.

 Next, you need to download the latest release of the web app and deploy it to a web server (Replace the X’s in the below command to the latest release):

 1. Get the latest release `sh wget https://github.com/jembi/openhim-console/releases/download/vX.X.X/openhim-console-vX.X.X.tar.gz`